Banana Bread Muffins

 We’re huge fans of banana bread recipes like our classic banana bread and banana bread blondies.
 However, when it comes to easy-to-eat options and little hands, we often find ourselves reaching for muffins instead.

-Luckily, our gluten-free banana bread was the perfect recipe for converting to gluten free banana muffins instead!
-They’re so easy the kids can help make them and are ready to eat in under an hour.
+Luckily, our gluten-free banana bread was the perfect recipe for converting to gluten-free banana muffins instead!
+They’re so easy that the kids can help make them and are ready to eat in under an hour.

 Plus, you can easily add different mix-ins and toppings to switch up the flavor, and leftovers store well to enjoy throughout the week.
 So, go ahead and make a big batch!
 You might just be shocked at how fast they disappear.